laravel/pennant/notes.md

 ### TODO

-- Offer a "Feature::throwOnUnkownFeature()" which throws an exception when trying to resolve a feature that does not exist.
+- Offer a `Feature::throwOnUnknownFeature()` which throws an exception when trying to resolve a feature that does not exist.

 ## API